 The Single Stroller costs $8 for the day, and the double stroller costs $10.

-Electric Wheelchair costs $25 for rent.
-However, you will also need to leave a $25 deposit and display your ID card at the gift shop.
+Electric Wheelchair costs $25 to rent.
+However, you must leave a $25 deposit and display your ID card at the gift shop.

 To reserve a wheelchair in advance, you can call the Zoo gift shop at 216-661-7603.